zalando/spilo/etcd-cluster-appliance/README.md

 ## Step 1: Define an application
 Before starting with clusters, you will need to define an application under whose name your clusters will be created.
-This is done in `Kio`_ or its graphical interface `Yourturn`_.
+This is done in [Kio](https://github.com/zalando-stups/kio) or its graphical interface [Yourturn](https://github.com/zalando-stups/yourturn).
 Assuming for the example that the application is being created under the team `elephant`, we might choose this app ID: `elephant-etcd`.

 ## Step 2: Create an etcd cluster